This will depend on your situation. But in each situation, the returns process is free and easy.

 For example, if you leave Sky Q, you'll need to return all of your Sky Q boxes.
 If you downgrade from the Sky Q Multiscreen pack to the Sky Q bundle, you'll need to return any Sky Q Mini boxes.
 If you're a Sky Q customer and you end your Sky Broadband service, you may need to return your Sky Q Hub.

-We'll send out packaging to your address, with instructions on what needs to be returned and when it needs to be returned by.
-Find out how to pack your equipment by reading our PDF below.
+We'll send out packaging to your address, with instructions on what needs to be returned, how to put the packaging together and when it needs to be returned by.

 We’ll send you a text message when the packaging has been sent.